ViralTexts/gtr-clusters/clusters/18601120-sn85025007-SingularVegetableSkeleton.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+Roger Williams&#x27; grave at Provi­
+dence has a tree upon it which was
+planted some years ago.
+Its roots are
 said to have followed the direction of
 the back bone of the skeleton, and
 thence divided into two branches,